Ateuluz/final-reality/README.md

 For the purpose of this game implementation, entities can both attack and defend, with the methods returning final damage dealt for if later needed.

->For this, even though some subclasses don't have an innate attack value, they can deal damage, meaning their attack value is gotten from somewhere else, and it can be gotten thus a getAttack method is only reasonable.
+>For this, even though some subclasses don't have an innate attack value, they can deal damage, meaning their attack value is gotten from somewhere else, and it can be gotten, thus a getAttack method is only reasonable.

 Entity subclasses cannot attack entities with a common root class, subclass to Entity, for this will throw an exception via pseudo double dispatch that just serves as a bypass.